HP Inc tops revenue estimates on growth in personal systems business

 The Palo Alto, California-based company had the second position in worldwide PC shipments in the third quarter with a 22.8 percent market share, down from 23.9 percent in the preceding quarter, according to research firm International Data Corp’s data.

-HP Inc, which completed the acquisition of Samsung Electronics Co’s (005930.KS) printer business last year, said revenue from its printing business rose 9.1 percent to $5.30 billion, slightly below analysts’ estimate of $5.31 billion.
+HP Inc said revenue from its printing business rose 9.1 percent to $5.30 billion, falling slightly short of analysts’ estimate of $5.31 billion.

+The company completed the acquisition of Samsung Electronics Co Ltd’s (005930.KS) printer business for $1.05 billion in November last year as a part of its efforts to strengthen the sluggish printer and copier business.

+HP Inc said, in a post earnings call with analysts, it has not considered any impact from unannounced tariffs or any significant demand changes that may result from an increase in geopolitical uncertainties.

 The company also forecast current-quarter adjusted profit between 50 cents to 53 cents per share.
 Analysts expect a profit of 52 cents per share.